Kėdainiai: History

 The area was the site of several battles during "The Deluge", the 17th century war between the Polish–Lithuanian Commonwealth and Sweden.
 In 1655 a short-lived treaty with Sweden, the Union of Kėdainiai, was signed by two members of Radziwiłł family in their Kėdainiai castle.
 While little remains of the Radziwiłł castle, the crypt of the Calvinist church (1631) houses the family mausoleum, including the tombs of Krzysztof Radziwiłł and his son Janusz.

 Scottish Protestants arrived in the late 16th and 17th centuries, encouraged by the conversion of Anna Radziwill; the community exerted considerable influence in the city and persisted until the mid-19th century.
 The grouping of the buildings around the town square still include the imposing homes of merchants known as the "Scottish Houses".
 These include; the George Anderson House, the John Arnot House, the George Bennet House, the James Gray House, the Steel Property, and the surviving basement of the Alexander Gordon house.

 A local custom called on all visitors to bring a stone to be used in the town's construction.

+The 1st Lithuanian National Cavalry Brigade was stationed in the town in 1790.

 World War II

+In 1940, the town was invaded and occupied by the Soviet Union.
 During Operation Barbarossa, Kėdainiai was occupied by the German Army in the summer of 1941.
 On August 28, 1941, the entire Jewish community of Kėdainiai, a community which had inhabited the area for 500 years, were killed under the direction of German Special Police Battalions, with the aid of the local Lithuanian population.
 The Jewish population prior to the Holocaust was 3000.

-Soviet period
+Soviet occupation

-During the Cold War it was home to Kėdainiai air base, a major Soviet military airlift facility.
+During the Cold War, it was home to Kėdainiai air base, a major Soviet military airlift facility.

 For many years, Kėdainiai was known for its chemical and food processing industries.
-The Kėdainiai chemical plant, Lifosa began operations in January 1963.
+The Kėdainiai chemical plant, Lifosa, began operations in January 1963.
 Publicized as a milestone in the industrialization of Lithuania, it emitted significant quantities of sulfuric acid and was the subject of ecological protests in the 1980s.

 Independent Lithuania

-Following years of stagnation, old enterprises have come back to life, and new ones have been established, contributing to its status as an economic stronghold.
+Following years of stagnation, old enterprises have come back to life in Kėdainiai since Lithuanian independence in 1990, and new ones have been established, contributing to the city's status as a regional economic stronghold.

 Demographics

 Transportation

 Kėdainiai is accessed by Via Baltica highway from Kaunas and Panevėžys, and by rail from Vilnius, Klaipėda and Šiauliai.
-It is also served by Kaunas International Airport, the second largest airport in Lithuania, located in Karmėlava site.
+It is also served by Kaunas International Airport, the second largest airport in Lithuania, located in Karmėlava.